Christopher Nolan: 1993–2003: Early career and breakthrough

 Following's success afforded Nolan the opportunity to make Memento (2000), which became his breakthrough film.
 His brother Jonathan pitched the idea to him, about a man with anterograde amnesia who uses notes and tattoos to hunt for his wife's murderer.
 Jonathan worked the idea into a short story, "Memento Mori" (2001), and Nolan developed it into a screenplay that told the story in reverse.
 Aaron Ryder, an executive for Newmarket Films, said it was "perhaps the most innovative script I had ever seen".
 The film was optioned and given a budget of $4.5 million, with Guy Pearce and Carrie-Anne Moss in the starring roles.
 Newmarket also distributed the film after it was rejected by studios who feared that it would not attract a wide audience.
 Following a positive word of mouth and screenings in 500 theatres, it earned $40 million.
-Memento premiered at the Venice International Film Festival in September 2000 to critical acclaim.
+Memento premiered at the Venice Film Festival in September 2000 to critical acclaim.
 Joe Morgenstern of The Wall Street Journal wrote in his review, "I can't remember when a movie has seemed so clever, strangely affecting and slyly funny at the very same time."
 In the book The Philosophy of Neo-Noir, Basil Smith drew a comparison with John Locke's An Essay Concerning Human Understanding, which argues that conscious memories constitute our identities – a theme Nolan explores in the film.
 Memento earned Nolan many accolades, including nominations for an Academy Award and a Golden Globe Award for Best Screenplay, as well as two Independent Spirit Awards: Best Director and Best Screenplay.
 Six critics listed it as one of the best films of the 2000s.
 In 2001, Nolan and Emma Thomas founded the production company Syncopy Inc.